 Take Me On A Trip: The Architectural Style & History Behind Disney’s Attractions

 All Month FREE!
-GET THE FREE RECORDING HERE
+FREE RECORDING HERE

 Our first release will be “The Architectural Styles & History Behind Disney’s Attractions.”
 This fun tour, a favorite for storytelling in architecture, includes six handouts in PDF format as well as the previously-recorded webinar.
 What can historic preservationists, architects, architectural historians, and interior designers learn from these facsimile versions of the past, and how do they demonstrate the character defining features of California – and the world’s – most common and well-defined architectural styles?
 This 90-minute webinar will take you on a visual trip through historic architectural styles by examining some of Disneyland’s most iconic designed attractions and landscapes.
 Expert historians and architectural historians will help illuminate the design influence for these attractions and explain why “entertainment architecture” is effective because of its use of stylistic templates that we know and recognize.
 Click “Get a Recording” to download.
-Available through April 30, 2020.
 Watch at your leisure and share with your friends!

 Pro Preservationist Speaker Series

 “Dams & Disasters: An Historic Overview of California Dams and Their Risks” with Dr. J. David Rogers

 April 15, 12-1 pm Pacific FREE!
 FREE RECORDING HERE